Array (Sequential Storage)

 }

-// Need to move the elements from the 3rd position onwards one position back
+// Need to move the elements from the index 2 and onwards one step back

-// Note to traverse the array in reverse to avoid overwriting
+// Note that we should traverse the array backwards to avoid

-// existing elements, refer to the visual panel below if unclear
+// overwriting existing elements, refer to the visual panel below if unclear

 for (int i = 4; i > 2; i--) {